kakRostropovich/EmmetOneLine/README.md

 **Usage:**

-Expand with a space the usual Emmet-shortcuts at the end or press Ctrl-Tab (or other combination of your choice).
+Use space to expand the usual Emmet-shortcuts at the end or press Ctrl-Tab (or other combination of your choice).

 I would be glad if this plugin-kid will saves you the time of your life ;)